junxit/us-congress-bills-110/bill.md

   - **(B)** enhance the stature of officials administering that section within the executive branch;
 - **(2)** whether performance of compliance with section 552 of title 5, United States Code, should be included as a factor in personnel performance evaluations for any or all categories of Federal employees and officers;
 - **(3)** whether an employment classification series specific to compliance with sections 552 and 552a of title 5, United States Code, should be established;
-- **(4)** whether the highest level officials in particular agencies administering such sections should be paid at a rate of pay equal to or greater than a particular minimum rate; and
+- **(4)** whether the highest level officials in particular agencies administering such sections should be paid at a rate of pay equal to or greater than a particular minimum rate;
 - **(5)** whether other changes to personnel policies can be made to ensure that there is a clear career advancement track for individuals interested in devoting themselves to a career in compliance with such sections; and
 - **(6)** whether the executive branch should require any or all categories of Federal employees to undertake awareness training of such sections.